MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

 ### Converting Stored Symbol Tables

-If the uunkown symbol kinds do have different attributes or some extra information needs to be calculated in the new symbols, then either the `L1`-tool needs to be adapted or the serialized symbol table can be transformed to another serialized symbol table where the kind information is transformed as required as an
+If the unkown symbol kinds do have different attributes or some extra information needs to be calculated in the new symbols, then either the `L1`-tool needs to be adapted or the serialized symbol table can be transformed to another serialized symbol table where the kind information is transformed as required as an